Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 - Distribution: can have **multiple** origin.
 Type: Web for websites, RTMP for video streaming
 - TTL **24hr** by default
 - invalidation: refresh all your cached data

+## RDS

+### RDS vs EC2 hosted

+RDS
+- database as a service
+- w/o installing software
+- Amazon takes care of infrastructure, backups, and updates on the DB instance
+- the shell access to the underlying operating system is disabled.
+- log in as privilege user
+- cut off some features
+- **Multi-AZ deployments**

+EC2 hosted
+- full control of you DB
+- various EC2 type to fit your requirement
+- manage multi-AZ DB Cluster yourself

+### RDS Multi-AZ & RDS Read Replica

+Multi-AZ
+- synchronous **standby replica**
+- independent infrastructure in a physically separate location
+- automatically failover support

+Read Replica
+- a special type of DB instance called a Read Replica from a source DB instance
+- Read traffic can be rout to Read Replica
+- for read-heavy database

+!> Multi-AZ is a High Availability feature is not a scaling solution for read-only scenarios; standby replica can’t be used to serve read traffic.
+To service read-only traffic, use a Read Replica.

 ## DynamoDB